simroux/ICTV_VirophageSG/README.md

 # ICTV_VirophageSG
 Data and information related to work by the ICTV Virophage Study Group

+# Databases

+- All_markers.hmm
+HMM database of virophage-specific markers intended to assign new genomes to the *Maveriviricetes* class.

+- MCP_blast_db
+Blast database intended to assign members of the *Maveriviricetes* class to lower taxa.
+Note: ideally, this assignment would be based on a phylogenomic analysis.
+This blast database is only provided to offer an alternative method to assign new sequences to existing virophage taxa based, in cases where a de novo phylogenomic analysis is impractical.

 # Virophage affiliation scripts
 Set of scripts to search for virophage marker genes and assign new sequences to existing virophage taxa